OmprakashD20/elysiajs-starter-template/README.md

    - Google: Enable users to sign in with their Google accounts.
    - GitHub: Allow developers to sign in using their GitHub credentials.

-Please note that these features are currently under development.
+## Planned Features

+In the future, the following features are planned for implementation:

+1. **Auth using Web Passkeys**: Enhance security by enabling authentication using WebAuthn passkeys.
+2. **Auth using Magic Link**: Simplify the login process by allowing users to authenticate via magic links sent to their email.
+3. **Role-Based Authentication**: Implement role-based access control to secure routes and features based on user roles.
+4. **tRPC**: Integrate tRPC to enable typesafe APIs for seamless client-server communication.

+## Documentation

+Documentation for this template is currently in development.
+Please check back for updates and detailed usage instructions.

+## Stay Tuned

+The project is under active development, and more features and improvements are on the way.
 Check back for updates on implementation details and usage instructions.

-## Stay Tuned